dracoventions/TWCManager/docs/PolicyCustomization.md

 - **Non-Scheduled Charging** charges at a specified rate (typically zero) at all other times

-The basic properties of these policies are set through the web interface.
+The basic properties of these policies are set through the web interface, but can be further adjusted using the config file.

+## Additional Restrictions

+If you want to impose additional restrictions on when these policies run, use the `restrictions` node in the config file.
+For example:

+    "restrictions":{
+      "Charge Now":{
+        "match":[ "modules.TeslaPowerwall2.gridStatus" ],
+        "condition":[ "eq" ],
+        "value":[ true ]
+      }
+    }

+This prevents the Charge Now policy from matching when the Powerwall EMS reports that there is a utility outage.
+See a more detailed description of policy restrictions in the custom policy section.

 ## Charge Limits